romi/romi-rover-build-and-test/oquam/docs/Readme.md

 # Overview

-Oqual is a small C++ library and rcom application to compute a smooth path and to control a CNC.
+Oquam is both a small C++ library and an rcom application to control a CNC and to convert a given polygone path into a smooth, continuous path.

 # Installation